amperity/amperity-docs/amperity_ampiq/source/usecase_customers_high_value_multichannel.rst

           :alt: Save your segment.
           :align: left
           :class: no-scaled-link
      - You're done!
 Click the **Save As** button in the top right corner of the **Segment Editor**.
 Give your segment a name that clearly describes the purpose and audience type for the segment.
-For example: "High Value Multi-channel Purchases".
+For example: "High Value Multichannel Purchases".

        .. image:: ../../images/usecases-dialog-save-new-high-value-multi-purchase.png
           :width: 440 px